List of courses (for full description follow the link CRxx):

 Winter schools: Information will be provided later on.
 The three schools will take place on week 49 (starting Monday Dec.
-4), on week 2 (starting Monday Jan.
-8) and on week 3 (starting Monday Jan.
-15).
+4), on week 3 (starting Monday Jan.
+15) and on week 4 (starting Monday Jan.
+22).

 Pre-course meeting: A (mandatory) pre-course meeting will take place on Monday, September 11 at 9.30am, Amphi B. The general organization of the year and a description of the courses will be provided.

 Schedule: Courses start September 11 at 1:30pm.
 Autumn holidays are October 28-November 5.
 Winter holidays are December 23-January 7.
-Exams will be held before Winter holidays.
-The detailed schedule of the first weeks is available here:
+Exams will be held on week 2 (starting Monday Jan.
+8), for a subset of courses.
+The detailed schedule is available here:

 Contact: Yves Robert